prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

   1. Suppose the form is submitted three times, writing three records with identifiers `1`, `2`, and `3`, respectively.
   2. Then the admin uses the admin interface to **delete record #2**.
-  3. Even though there are now only two remaining records on the "Data" sheet, the next time the form is submitted, the program should still be setting the next auto-incremented identifier as `4`.
+  3. If no records had been deleted, the next identifier value would have been `4`.
+Even though there are now only two remaining records (`1` and `3`), the next time the form is submitted, the next identifier value should still be `4`!.